Do you have a loved one or family member

 See the list below for classes in your area.

-1. When a loved one is abusing substances and refusing to get help, our groups help families move their loved one toward treatment.
+1. When a loved one is abusing substances and refusing to get help, the group helps families move their loved one toward treatment.

 2. Group members are able to help reduce the loved one’s alcohol and drug use, whether or not the loved one has engaged in treatment yet.

-3. Our groups helps improve the lives of the concerned family and friends.
+3. Group members learn to improve the lives of the concerned family and friends.

 “Beyond Addiction: How Science and Kindness Help People Change” is a book by Jeffery Foote, Carrie Wilkens, and colleagues which describes an approach to addiction specifically designed to empower family members in relation to their loved one’s substance use or addiction.